MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ## Deep link format

-When you select share in meeting button, it launches the deep link to the meeting stage.
+When you select share in meeting button, it launches a deep link to the meeting stage.
 The following is the deep link format:

 `msteams:/l/meeting-share?deeplinkId=GUID&fqdn=string&appContext={json}`

-Deep link parameters:
+The query parameters are:

 * `msteams`: All deep links should start with **msteams**, so that Teams app recognizes it and can open the deep link.​